How to apply for a Master's Degree Program

 - where necessary, verification of language skills in German or English

 - where required, letter of motivation, essay, etc.

 - where required, preliminary record examination (see Special Requirements for International Applicants)

-You must submit a full set of application documents each time you apply.
-If the original documents are not issued in German or English, we require a notarized translation.
+You must submit a full set of application documents each time you apply, including notarized certificates.
 TUM does not assume any liability for unsolicited original certificates.
 Please note that all application materials are digitalized and destroyed after the end of the application period.

 You wish to apply for a double degree?
 Please apply as described here.
 Make sure you include a note in your documents, stating that you are applying to a double degree program.